 Tower Bridge & Winter by the River Market

 Closest Tube Station: London Bridge

 Verdict: SEE IT

-If you want to experience a Christmas market in London, stop by Christmas by the River to enjoy a Christmas market with views of many of London’s most famous landmarks.
+If you want to experience a Christmas market in London, stop by Winter by the River to enjoy a Christmas market with views of many of London’s most famous landmarks.
 The market stretches from London Bridge City Pier to the Scoop at More London, following the Queen’s Walk along the River Thames.

 From the market, enjoy views of Tower Bridge, London Bridge, Tower of London, and the city skyline.
 Within the market, enjoy food and drinks, handmade gifts, and even craft workshops.

 While Tower Bridge does not have much in terms of holiday decorations, there are usually some Christmas trees with lights up along the river including those in the Christmas market.
 This offers a unique picture of Tower Bridge to show the holiday season compared to other times of the year.